the big picture

 Attract existing and new people to an area, improving vibrancy and appeal

-Provide income opportunities for local farms and new businesses, local Artists and community members
+Provide low-barrier income opportunities for local farmers, food-producers, and artisan makers, and employment opportunities for local Artists and community members

 Be a solution to a food desert